What is A 3D or 4D Number Plate?

-3D plates have been in existence for many years and have been made in different varieties ranging from aluminium pressed plates, to raised riveted plates.
+3D or 4D number plate plates have been in existence for many years and have been made in different varieties ranging from aluminium pressed plates, to raised riveted plates.
 These varieties were prominent before the 1980s and are no more in use.
 This is due to the introduction of the flat, plastic number plates that are in vogue today.
 Often, 3D plates have raised lettering on the flat printed surface with a contour effect to add to the finesse.

 As time went by, another invention in the mode of 4D printed ensued.
 Plate suppliers have developed an upgrade to the 3D lettering system.
 4D printed number plates have characters of different thicknesses attached to them.
 It’s simply a literal 3D number plate with elevated lettering similar to the raised riveted number plates present in the mid 20th century!

 What is BS AU 145e?